Clyde19-z/Pangle_AdFormat_Intro/Pangle_NonChina_AdType_Intro.md

 - In-Stream Ads

-## 2. Non China Mainland's Traffic
+## 2. For Non China Mainland's Traffic
 Ad formats that supported for Non China Mainland's Traffic are:

 - Native Ads